 2. Running

 I have a real love-hate relationship with running.
 You hear about all these runners talking about ‘runners high’ and how amazing running makes them feel…but I just haven’t found that yet!
-That being said, running is a great inexpensive hobby that will keep you fit and active.

 I love sporty inexpensive (or in the case of running) free hobbies the most because they’re a great way to use up your free time and stay healthy all at once!
+Bonus, you can even get paid to work out simply by logging your step count on a few handy apps.

 Read more cheap ways to keep fit here!